 (1) Delivery and collection of the Customer’s Materials and any goods supplied by the Company shall be the Customer’s responsibility. if the Company agrees to arrange packing and transport it will do so as the Customer’s Agent and the Customer shall reimburse the Company the costs of transport and packaging, Customs Duty and other costs including a service charge at the Company’s reasonable discretion.
 The Customer Is deemed to have accepted the Goods on delivery to the Customer or to the agent responsible for transportation to the Customer.

-(2) If the Company delivers to the Customer a quantity of Goods of up to 5% more or less than the quantity accepted by the Company, (15% in the case of vinyl products), the Customer shall not be entitled to object or reject the Goods or any of them by reasons of the surplus or shortfall and shall pay for such Goods at the pro rata Contract rate.
+(2) If the Company delivers to the Customer a quantity of Goods of up to 5% more or less than the quantity accepted by the Company, (15% in the case of vinyl products and 10% in the case of lenticular printed products), the Customer shall not be entitled to object or reject the Goods or any of them by reasons of the surplus or shortfall and shall pay for such Goods at the pro rata Contract rate.
 For Goods paid for in advance, credit provided.
 Else over-runs will be charged for.

 10. RISK AND PASSING OF PROPERTY